vercel/micro/README.md

 If you want to do it manually, you can! `micro(1)` is idempotent and should not interfere.

+`micro` exclusively supports Node 6+ to avoid a big transpilation pipeline. `async-to-gen` is fast and can be distributed with the main `micro` package due to its small size.

 ### Deployment

 You can use the `micro` CLI for `npm start`: